ICST backs PM’s efforts to revive economy

 Shahid Rasheed Butt said that Pakistan would soon start attracting more remittances and investments that will contribute to the stability of the country.
 He said that the industrial sector and the export sector is gaining strength due to various steps of the government while agriculture is getting due importance.

 Pakistan’s economy has experienced a steady erosion of its competitive advantage during the last few decades which would be reversed by the PTI economic managers.
-Economic stability will be achieved through good economic policies, but the current situation cannot be averted by loans from friendly countries.
+The business leader said that economic stability will be achieved through good economic policies, but the current situation cannot be averted by loans from friendly countries, commercial borrowing, or remittances from overseas Pakistanis.

 Shahid Rasheed Butt said that Pakistan would soon start attracting more remittances and investments that will contribute to the stability of the country.
 He said that the industrial sector and the export sector is gaining strength due to various steps of the government while agriculture is getting due importance.

 Pakistan’s economy has experienced a steady erosion of its competitive advantage during the last few decades which would be reversed by the PTI economic managers.
-Economic stability will be achieved through good economic policies, but the current situation cannot be averted by loans from friendly countries.
+The business leader said that economic stability will be achieved through good economic policies, but the current situation cannot be averted by loans from friendly countries, commercial borrowing, or remittances from overseas Pakistanis.